ccwang002/ccwang002.github.io/content/blogs/2022-10/things_phd.md

 I just think that agile bundles the rules together as a framework and creates the mindset.
 They are not fixed instructions.
 We should feel free to relax some rules whichever fit the situation.

-There are already good articles that talk about implementing agile management in an academic setting.
-For example, [this blog post][pm-academia-101] compares the traditional (waterfall) project management with the agile project management in academia.
-*Nature* publishes a few columns ([1][nature-six-tip], [2][nature-agile], [3][nature-scrum]) covering this subject from the broad concept to the actual methods of running agile methods (scrum).
-Though I never tried to implement the fixed 2-week lab scrum for my research projects, as I find it very intrusive (might face huge pushbacks) and unnecessary (timeline is more flexible in academia).
-More on this in the lesson I learned later.

-I was aware of the inevitable complexity when the team grows and the increasing time spent on communications.
-So I prepared for the complexity and beware of my role to keep everyone on the same page, rather than spending all of my time on analysis or things "productive".

 [agile-software-dev]: https://en.wikipedia.org/wiki/Agile_software_development